The Preacher’s Final Point: What Do You Hope the Listener Will Think, Feel or Do?

 Allen writes:

-How your listeners embody your message is not your business nor responsibility.
+How your listeners embody your message is not your business or responsibility.

 Relationships are unlikely to be reconciled by the following Sunday.
 Political affiliations almost certainly will not change overnight.

-But it’s possible that away from your gaze, someone offers a gentler response than they may have otherwise.
-Someone else may be thinking through a particular voting issue.
+But it’s possible that, away from your gaze, someone offers a gentler response than they may have otherwise.
+Someone else may re-think a particular social issue.
 Still others may pray for someone they’d rather curse.

-These small, invisible shifts are the work of the Spirit.
+These small, invisible shifts are the works of the Spirit.

 And we can trust she is ever at work among our people.